Kiyoshi364/yellowstone/README.md

 (but without any strong evidence about it).
-Usually, if a simulation does not have it, it is either a intetional thing or someone messed something really hard
+Usually, if a simulation does not have it, it is either a intetional thing or someone messed something really hard.

 Also, just being deterministic is not enough, it has to look deterministic: